siletti-lab/icoratella/README.md

 # Classifying Glioblastoma cells based on developmental cell type resemblance
 #### Code used for the study

-In this repository, you will find the code used in my study, organized into three main sections: *meta-atlas manipulation*, *classifier development* and *tumor clustering analysis*.
+In this repository, you will find the code used in my study, organized into three main sections: *meta-atlas manipulation*, *classifiers development* and *tumor clustering analysis*.

 Here's a brief summary of my work.